 I review potential clients’ websites to discover why they don’t work.
-It’s a great way to introduce business owners to the Worry Free Marketing process for website creation.
+It’s a great way to introduce business owners to the Worry Free Marketing process for website creation and website marketing help.

 By our company standards, a website works when it generates new, organic, and valuable leads that produce sales.